 Originally built at the end of the 17th century, Place d’Armes has become a prestigious address in Montréal.
 The surrounding buildings are remarkable mementos of all the major milestones in the city's history.
-Since 1895, a statue of Paul de Chomedey, "Sieur de Maisonneuve", the founder of Montréal, stands in the centre.
-Nearby is the city’s oldest building, the "Vieux Séminaire" (130 Notre-Dame Street West), erected between 1684 and 1687, by the Messrs of Saint-Sulpice who ran the Notre-Dame parish and were "seigneurs" of the island of Montréal for nearly two centuries.
-On the north side of the square sits the Bank of Montréal (119 Saint-Jacques Street West), which was founded in 1817.
+Since 1895, a statue of Paul de Chomedey, "Sieur de Maisonneuve," the founder of Montréal, stands in the centre.
+Nearby is the city’s oldest building, the "Vieux Séminaire" (130 Notre-Dame Street West), erected between 1684 and 1687, by the Messrs of Saint-Sulpice who were "seigneurs" of the island of Montréal for nearly two centuries.
+On the north side of the square sits the Bank of Montréal (and its Museum) (119 Saint-Jacques Street West), which was founded in 1817.
 It is the oldest banking institution in Canada.
-The Bank of Montréal Museum is open to the public.